JamesFincher/n8n-nodes-roundrobin/n8n-nodes-roundrobin/README.md

 3. **Retrieving Messages**: When you need to retrieve the conversation:
    - Configure the Round Robin node to "Retrieve" mode
    - Choose the output format (array, object, or conversation history)
+   - Select the target LLM platform (OpenAI, Claude, etc.)
+   - Configure system prompt options
    - Enable "Simplify Output" for clean, minimal data
-   - Optionally limit the number of messages

 ### LLM Conversation Loop Example